rails/webpacker/README.md

   autoprefixer: {}
 ```

 ### CDN

 Webpacker out-of-the-box provides CDN support using `ASSET_HOST` environment variable
 set within your Rails app.
 You don't need to do anything extra, it just works.
+Voila!

 ### HTTPS in Development